MKerbleski/sticky/README.md

     -- move backend code to this repo
     -- css classes naming to camelCase
-    -- hover on grandchild note expands real slick like
+    -- hover on grandchild note expands real slick like -- in note-detail put the drop shadow on individual notes instead of the group

 FUTURE FEATURES
     -- colors for notes